What’s new in Norton 360 with LifeLock?

 Dark Web Monitoring powered by LifeLock§ shines a light on the dark web, notifying you if your personal information is found.
 Depending on your chosen plan, we can monitor for: your name, driver’s license, SS#, date of birth, mother’s maiden name, address, phone numbers, back accounts, and credit cards.

-A lost wallet can mean a lost identity.
-If your wallet is lost or stolen, you can call us and we’ll help cancel or replace credit cards, driver’s licenses, Social Security cards, insurance cards and more.
+A stolen wallet could mean a stolen identity.
+If your wallet is stolen, you can call us and we’ll help cancel or replace credit cards, driver’s licenses, Social Security cards, insurance cards and more.

 The LifeLock Million Dollar Protection Package††† is available should the unexpected happen and you become a victim of identity theft.
 You will be covered for personal expenses you incur and money stolen as a result of identity theft, up to the limits of your plan.
 We will also provide lawyers and experts, up to $1 million, if needed to help resolve your case.